janrgb/resume-analyzer/README.md

 The goal is to use Natural Language Processing (NLP) to analyze and parse resumes and offer job recommendations, advice, analysis, etc.

+## Instructions on setting up the project locally
+Please visit the RedwoodJS.md file to see instructions on how to set up a RedwoodJS project.
+You may see an error when doing `yarn install`